Updated July, 2023

-Management return - accrual net farm income less 4 percent interest on value of equity (net worth), and wages for operator and family labor.
+Management return - accrual net farm income less 4% interest on value of equity (net worth), and wages for operator and family labor.
 The wage rate used for operator labor was $2,500 per month.
-For family labor, the rate was $1,050 per month.

 Inventory value gain or loss - change in value of crops or livestock sold due to differences in opening inventory price and final sale price.

 Livestock returns per $100 feed fed - value of livestock production minus livestock purchases, divided by value of feed fed, multiplied by 100.

 Machinery cost per crop acre - total of machinery repairs, fuel, custom machine hire, utilities, machinery depreciation and auto expense, less 75% of all custom hire income received, divided by crop acres.
-Depreciation is estimated at 10 percent of current value of the machinery.
+Depreciation is estimated at 10% of current value of the machinery.
 Interest is not included.

 Return on assets - net farm income, plus interest expense, minus value of operator and family labor, divided by total farm assets owned.

 Return on equity - net farm income minus value of operator and family labor, divided by net worth.

 Operating profit margin ratio - net farm income, plus interest expense, minus value of operator and family labor, divided by value of farm production.

 Working capital - current assets minus current liabilities.

 The data for this report were collected by Iowa Farm Business Association consultants and compiled by Iowa State University Extension and Outreach.